AshishG816/Sub-metering-Data-Analysis-with-R-and-Python/R_Notebook_on_Submetering_Data.md

 ##  NA's   :25979    NA's   :25979
 ```

-Note per my own personal norm, in order to preserve the integrity of the original dataset as well as the various modified versions, whenever drastic changes are made, the new dataframe is given a new name.
+Note per my own personal norm in order to preserve the integrity of the original dataset as well as the various modified versions, whenever drastic changes are made, the new dataframe is given a new name.

-We first notice that the We observe that "Date" and time are identified as a character strings and not a value.
+We first observe that "Date" and "Time" are identified as a character strings and not as values.
 Time by default needs to be connected to a date to be recognized as time.
 Thus, first we will change the "Date" column and then we will combine "Date" and "Time" into one column and move in front.

 ```r